Abuhaneeph/Rezacles/README.md

 + Downline: A User that register with someone else referral ID
 + C.O.A: Contract Owner's Address

- ### Rez user that registered without referral ID will have C.O.A as the Upline in Five Generation
+ ### Rez users that registered without referral ID will have C.O.A as the Uplines in Five Generation

 ***
 Rez  |1st Upline  | 2nd Upline | 3rd Upline | 4th Upline | 5th Upline